Mea Shearim

-Mea Shearim (מאה שערים, lit., "hundred gates"; contextually, "a hundred fold", Ashkenazi Hebrew and Yiddish pronunciation: Meye Shorim) is a neighborhood in West Jerusalem.
+Mea Shearim (Note: מאה שערים, /yi/; מֵאָה שְׁעָרִים, /he/, contextually, 'a hundred fold') is a neighborhood in Jerusalem.
 It is one of the oldest Ashkenazi neighborhoods in Jerusalem outside of the Old City.
 It is populated by Ashkenazi Haredi Jews, and was built by members of the Old Yishuv.

 Name

-The name Mea Shearim is derived from a verse from Genesis, which happened to be part of the weekly Torah portion that was read the week the settlement was founded: "Isaac sowed in that land, and in that year, he reaped a hundredfold (mea shearim); God had blessed him".
+The name Mea Shearim is derived from a verse in Genesis, which happened to be part of the weekly Torah portion that was read the week the settlement was founded: "Isaac sowed in that land, and in that year, he reaped a hundredfold (mea shearim); God had blessed him".
 According to a tradition, the community originally had 100 gates, another meaning of Mea Shearim.

 History

 Meir Auerbach, the chief Ashkenazi rabbi of Jerusalem, was one of the founders of the neighborhood.
 Conrad Schick, a German Protestant architect, drew up the first blueprint for Mea Shearim in 1846.
 Mea Shearim, one of the earliest Jewish settlements outside the walls of the Old City, was established in 1874 by a building society of 100 shareholders.
-Pooling their resources, the society members purchased a tract of land outside the walled city, which was severely over-crowded and plagued by poor sanitation, and built a new neighborhood with the goal of improving their standards of living.
+Pooling their resources, the society members purchased a tract of land outside the walled city, which was severely over-crowded and plagued by poor sanitation, and built a new neighborhood with the goal of improving their standard of living.

 Yosef Rivlin, one of the heads of the Jewish community in Jerusalem, and a Christian Arab from Bethlehem were the contractors.
 The work was carried out by both Jewish and non-Jewish workers.